 - A. The Department of Administration derives its authority to direct physical inventories from Alaska State Statute 37.05.160. - 1.
-It applies this statutory authority through the Division of General Services, Property Management Office. - 2.
+This statutory authority is through the Division of General Services, Property Management Office. - 2.
 The State Property Manager is tasked with the conduct and operation of the Property Management Office. - 3.
-Periodic physical inventories are a component of good stewardship of public funds and assets and are required by state statute. - a.
-In certain cases, alternative inventory procedures may be necessary based upon unique circumstances within a department. - b.
+Periodic physical inventories are a component of good stewardship of public funds and assets and are required by state statute. - b.
+In certain cases, alternative inventory procedures may be necessary based upon unique circumstances within a department. - c.
 If so, any alternative procedures must be submitted in writing to the State Property Manager for approval. - 4.
 The Department Property Officer is responsible for planning, supervising, and completing the physical inventory of their department, consistent with the record keeping requirements set forth by the Property Management Office.